sutrolabs/census-docs/destinations/alloydb.md

 ### Step 1: Connect AlloyDB

-* Once you're in Census, Navigate to [Destinations](https://app.getcensus.com/destinations)
+* Once you're in Census, navigate to [Destinations](https://app.getcensus.com/destinations)
 * Click the **New Destination** button
 * Select **AlloyDB** in the list